Merkleize/matt/README.md

 Note that covenants with a bounded "recursion depth" are sufficient to express `OP_STARK`, which in turns imply the ability to express arbitrary functions within contracts using the challenge protocol.

-One advantage of this approach is that no new cryptographic assumptions are added to bitcoin's layer 1 even if OP_STARK does require it; moreover, if different or better OP_STARK2 is discovered, the innovation can reach layer 2 contracts without any change needed in layer 1.
+One advantage of this approach is that no new cryptographic assumptions are added to bitcoin's layer&nbsp;1 even if OP_STARK does require it; moreover, if a different or better `OP_STARK2` is discovered, the innovation can reach layer&nbsp;2 contracts without any change needed in layer&nbsp;1.

 ## Optimistic rollups

-John Light recently posted a [research report](https://bitcoinrollups.org) on how Validity Rollups could be added to bitcoin's layer 1.
+John Light recently posted a [research report](https://bitcoinrollups.org) on how Validity Rollups could be added to bitcoin's layer&nbsp;1.
 While no exact proposal is pushed forward, the suggested changes required might include a combination of recursive covenants, and specific opcodes for validity proof verification.

 Fraud proofs are the core for optimistic rollups; exploring the possibility of implementing optimistic rollups with MATT covenants seems a promising direction.
-Because of the simplicity of the required changes to Script, this might answer some of the [cost and risks](https://bitcoinrollups.org/#section-6-the-costs-and-risks-of-validity-rollups) analyzed in the report, while providing many of the same benefits.
-Notably, no novel cryptography needs to become part of bitcoin's layer 1.
+Because of the simplicity of the required changes to Script, this might answer some of the [costs and risks](https://bitcoinrollups.org/#section-6-the-costs-and-risks-of-validity-rollups) analyzed in the report, while providing many of the same benefits.
+Notably, no novel cryptography needs to become part of bitcoin's layer&nbsp;1.

 Optimistic Rollups would probably require a fully recursive version of the covenant (while fraud proofs alone are possible with a limited recursion depth).